biospi/seaMass/README.md

 ## Installation

 BayesProt requires the use of a HPC cluster.
 We support the popular cluster managers - SLURM, PBS, SGE (todo), and HTCondor (todo).
-Before BayesProt can run on the cluster, you need to ensure R and all of BayesProt's R library dependencies are installed there.
+Before BayesProt can run on your cluster, you need to ensure R and all of BayesProt's R library dependencies are installed there.
 The later can be done by installing the BayesProt package on your cluster's submit node as follows:

 ```
 install.packages("devtools")